pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

 - [Deprecations] Constant `PIMCORE_PHP_ERROR_LOG` is deprecated and will be removed in Pimcore 11

+## Configuration Adaptions
+- [Security] Enable New Security Authenticator and adapt your security.yaml as per changes [here](https://github.com/pimcore/demo/blob/11.x/config/packages/security.yaml) :
+    ```
+    security:
+        enable_authenticator_manager: true
+    ```
+    Points to consider when moving to new Authenticator:
+  - New authentication system works with password hasher factory instead of encoder factory.
+  - BruteforceProtectionHandler will be replaced with Login Throttling.
+  - Custom Guard Authenticator will be replaced with Http\Authenticator.

 - [Config Environment] Replace deprecated setting write targets and storage directory in the .env file with symfony config
     ```bash
     PIMCORE_WRITE_TARGET_IMAGE_THUMBNAILS=symfony-config